CUBRID/cubrid-manual/en/qrytool.rst

 Running SQL with CUBRID Web Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because CUBRID 2008 R4.3 or higher version includes Web Manager into the installation package, you can use the Web Manager instantly after the installation of CUBRID DBMS.
+Because CUBRID 2008 R4.3 or higher version includes Web Manager on the installation package, you can use the Web Manager instantly after the installation of CUBRID DBMS.

 #.
 Start CUBRID Service.
 Web Manager works normally only when CUBRID Manager server is started.
 For more information, see :ref:`cubrid-manager-server`. ::

 	C:\CUBRID>cubrid service start
 	++ cubrid service is running.

 #.
-Access to https\://localhost:8282 which is written on the address bar.
-The default TCP port is 8282 (HTTPS/SSL) and it is possible to change by editing the cm_httpd.conf file at CUBRID/conf/.
+Access to https://localhost:8282/ which is written on the address bar.
+The default TCP port is 8282 (HTTPS/SSL) and it is possible to change by editing the cm_httpd.conf file at $CUBRID/conf/.
 Note that the header of address is not http, but https.

 #.
-First, log in to the host.
+First, log-in to the host.
 To access to the host, you should perform the CUBRID Manager server user (=the host user)'s authentication primarily.
 The default user ID/password is admin/admin.

 	.. image:: /images/gs_manager_login.png